annelo-msft/gists/clientmodel/readme.md

 public class MapsClient
 {
     //
     // 1.
-Private members intialized by the client constructor
+Private members initialized by the client constructor
     //

     //